 After the application and drying of the putty, the primer coat is applied.

-This is done to ensure that surface bonds well with the distemper paint.
+This is done to ensure that the surface bonds well with the distemper paint.
 The prime coat acts as a foundation for the paint.
-The primer coat can be applied by means of a brush or roller.
+The primer coat can be applied employing a brush or roller.

 After the drying of the first coat, the second coat is applied and allowed to dry for 8 to 12 hours.

 Firstly, the paint is diluted according to the specified dilution ratio by the manufacturer.

 Then, the first coat of the distemper paint is applied utilizing a brush or roller and allowed to dry for a period of about 12 to 16 hours.

 Then, the second coat of the distemper paint is applied and allowed to dry overnight.